The Bazaar Voice

 The e-commerce discovery problem

 If you’ve ever visited a store just to browse and left with a cute sweater, a useful gadget, or bags of impulse items you just had to have, you’ve engaged in discovery shopping.
-This is the act of shopping for entertainment or without knowing what you’re looking for.
-And you’re certainly not alone.
+This is the act of shopping for entertainment or without knowing what you’re looking for — and you’re certainly not alone.
 By some estimates, discovery shopping accounts for about half of the retail market.

 But that’s not the case online.
 Why?
 Because the way most e-commerce stores are set up makes discovery shopping difficult for the following reasons.

-E-commerce is designed for conversions—not discovery
+E-commerce is designed for conversions — not discovery

 Most e-commerce sites are made to be transactional.
 They may employ tools like product reviews to help validate your purchasing decisions, or they may offer up product recommendations to introduce you to other items.
 However, this is typically done in a restrictive fashion because e-commerce sites are designed primarily to convert.
 They’re set up to help you find exactly what you’re searching for and to get you to make a purchase as quickly as possible.

-But when we shop in a retail environment, this isn’t the case.
-In stores, we wander through aisles, see thousands of prod ucts simply by looking around, and can interact with these items—touch them, read their tags, try them on—easily.
-In fact, shoppers often end up spending more tiem and money in brick-and-mortar stores rather than online ones due to the way they are physically set up.
+Shoppers often end up spending more time and money in brick-and-mortar stores rather than online ones due to the way they’re physically set up.
 This type of experience is challenging to create in e-commerce because of the limitations of UX and because there are simply so many items to represent digitally.
-Also, these sites are typically built from catalogs, which contain product information and detail photos—but not lifestyle content.
+Also, these sites are typically built from catalogs, which contain product information and detail photos — but not lifestyle content.

 In other words, most e-commerce sites don’t provide consumers with the shopping experience they crave because the sites don’t invite shoppers to browse and discover the same way they do in stores.